I moved my Tanzer 22 from Toronto to Crystal Beach on Lake Erie through the Welland Canal

 The Mechanic found that the carburettor was very dirty and gummed up and as we increased the speed, gunk would float around and block the proper flow of gas and prevent the movement of the various bits.

 The theory of carburettors is quite simple but in practice I'm not very confident to go poking around.
 If we had been in trouble I would have chanced opening the carburettor and trying to clean it, but I was happy that was not necessary.
 Gas with alcohol is often the culprit.
 I only use marine grade gas.
-I get it from Shell.
+I get it from Shell, or high test Canadian Tire.

 Port Dalhousie, looking towards the Lake Ontario.
 The moored boats are in the Dalhousie Yacht Club.
 There is a dam and a power plant.